-Gut bacteria, like their name suggests, are microscopic bacteria that live in our digestive tracks.
+Gut bacteria, like their name suggests, are microscopic bacteria that live in our digestive tracts.
 Contrary to the usual image we imagine when we think about bacteria, gut bacteria aren’t diseases that make us sick.
 They’re helpful to us, helping us digest what we eat in a mutually beneficial relationship.
-Normally, gut flora and our bodies work together symbiotically, but in the case of weight loss, there’s the potential for difficulties arise.
+Normally, gut flora and our bodies work together symbiotically, but in the case of weight loss, some types of gut bacteria are more helpful than others.

 When Gut Bacteria Make Things Difficult

-In MAYO’s study, they found that the gut bacteria of those less able to lose weight were more able to metabolize carbohydrates.
-This means that they experienced less benefit from normal weight loss strategies like calorie restriction.
+In MAYO’s study, they found that the gut bacteria of those less able to lose weight were better able to metabolize carbohydrates.
+This means that those individuals experienced less benefit from normal weight loss strategies like calorie restriction.
 Basically, the positive effects of gut bacteria that would help us survive difficulties in the wild (like starvation) come back to bite some of us when we actually want to lose weight.

-This helps illustrate the point that weight loss is more difficult and complicated than just eating healthy and exercising.
+It’s not a level playing field when it comes to weight management.
+No one should be feeling superior, or inferior for that matter, when it comes to how their weight management efforts stack up against those of others.
 Environmental factors, genetic factors, psychological factors, among many others, throw a wrench in what’s often portrayed as a simple process.
-Even so, we shouldn’t let physiological differences we might have serve as excuses that lead to us holding ourselves back from reaching our goals.
-We recommend that you look for support from people with understanding, and never give up when looking to better yourself, because you can do it.
+Even so, we shouldn’t let physiological differences we might have serve as excuses that lead to us holding ourselves back from making our best efforts to achieve our goals.
+Look for support from people with understanding and know that professional recommendations from an RD/nutritionist can help put you in control.

-Read more about the original study findings at the original article: New Atlas
+Read more about the original study findings in the original article: New Atlas